Cristina Nita-Rotaru

 • Thesis

-As a faculty at Purdue University and Northeastern University I have advised over 35 undergraduate students in research.
-Often this research resulted in peer-reviewed published papers.
+As a faculty at Purdue University and Northeastern University I have advised over 37 undergraduate students in research.
+Often this research resulted in papers published in peer-reviewed conferences.
 Several of these students won CRA Undergraduate Research Awards and later went to graduate school and are now professors.
 Other had very successful careers in industry.
 Below are some examples of papers from my group which have undergraduate students as co-authors.
 If you want to get involved you can learn more about our projects [here].

 MSNetViews: Geographically Distributed Management of Enterprise Network Security Policy.
 Iffat Anjun, Ramzah Rehman, Jessica Sokal, Ethan Leba, Ben Weintraub, Will Enck, Cristina Nita-Rotaru, Brad Reeves.
 ACM SACMAT 2023, June 2023.